 Editing a Model

 First select the model you’d like to update.
-Models with connected accounts can be identified by looking for the Autopilot-Activated logo.
+Models with connected accounts can be identified by looking for the Trading-Activated logo.

 Now that you’ve pulled up the model you’d like to edit, follow these steps: